 Abstract

-The study evaluated the effect of the rehabilitation process on behavioral changes among the ex-situ chimpanzees’ community at the Uganda Wildlife Conservation Education Centre -Conservation Area (UWEC Zoo) Uganda.
+The study evaluated the effect of the rehabilitation process on behavioral changes among the ex-situ chimpanzees’ (scientific name) community at the Uganda Wildlife Conservation Education Centre -Conservation Area (UWEC Zoo) Uganda.
 Chimpanzees in the wild live in cohesive social units known as communities, where kinship and social strata significantly influence group dynamics.
 However, threats such as habitat destruction, illegal wildlife trade, poaching, the bush meat crisis, climate change, and diseases disrupt this social structure, especially for rescued chimpanzees, leading to long-term behavioral changes in captivity.
-The study was set out to assess the behavioral changes among the rescued chimpanzees, understand their social dynamics, and the correlation between their behaviors caused by rehabilitation process so as improve their rehabilitation and their welfare strategies.
+The study was set out to assess the behavioral changes among the rescued chimpanzees, understand their social dynamics, and the correlation between their behaviors caused by the rehabilitation process so as to improve their rehabilitation and their welfare strategies.
 Using experimental, observational research designs among others; including focal, scan, ad libitum, and all-occurrence sampling techniques, the study found a moderate positive correlation between aggression and mating behavior (r = 0.3) and a strong negative correlation between grooming behavior and both aggression and mating (r = -0.7).
-The findings highlight the importance of understanding behavioral changes of rescued chimpanzees and how these changes are influenced by their rehabilitation process while in ex-situ environments.
+The findings highlight the importance of understanding the behavioral changes of rescued chimpanzees and how these changes are influenced by their rehabilitation process while in ex-situ environments.
 By considering individual social positions, caretakers can better manage rehabilitation and release strategies, minimizing aggressions and enhancing the chimpanzees’ long-term well-being.
 Consistent monitoring of their behavior is crucial for successful rehabilitation, and promoting grooming behavior may help reduce aggression in captivity.
-The study recommends training more animal caretakers in chimpanzee behavior management, and social dynamics, encourage future research that includes longitudinal studies to track the behavior and social dynamics of rehabilitated chimpanzees over time.
+The study recommends training more animal caretakers in chimpanzee behavior management and social dynamics and encourage future research that includes longitudinal studies.

 Keywords: Ad-libitum; Behavioral trends; Chimpanzee Rehabilitation; Ex-situ; Social Strata; Uganda